dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

       decisions or destructive lifestyles
     - and those who lose their money/influence because of conditions outside of their control

+Education can be used to strengthen or weaken those influence creation mechanisms and so is an incredibly important vehicle for affecting change.

 People can influence others in many ways: via direct communication, media, creation of ideas, commerce, law, etc. However, the capacity